Percy Morfill: Later life

 Morfill stayed in the RAF in the postwar period, returning to the United Kingdom and taking up a posting at the Air Ministry.
 He then worked on bomber development with the Ministry of Aircraft Production.
 Granted an extended commission in July 1947, he went to the CFS and subsequently served as the chief flying instructor at the University Air Squadron at St Andrews University in Scotland.
 He was promoted to squadron leader in 1953, by this time serving in a posting at the headquarters of No. 63 Group at RAF Hawarden.
 He left the RAF in early 1958, having spent the previous two years as the commander of the Station Flight at Tangmere.

 Taking up employment in the automotive industry, working for Wingards, a manufacturer of vehicle accessories, Morfill eventually retired in 1977.
-In his later years he lived in Chichester, in West Sussex, where he died in April 2004, aged 89.
+In his later years he lived in Chichester, in West Sussex, where he died on 3 April 2004, aged 89.
+His remains were cremated and interred at the Tangmere Museum Memorial Garden.